Requirements from the ASVAB for the USMC

 - Skilled Technical (ST)- General Science+ Word Knowledge+ Paragraph Comprehension+ Mathematics Knowledge+ Electronics Information

-The above mentioned are the important USMC ASVAB requirements.
+The above mentioned are important for taking the USMC test.
 Each one of requirements has to be satisfied if you have to get enlisted in the U.S. Marine Corps.
-Therefore, it is advised that you check each and every one of the requirements and prepare well for the test to get enlisted in the U.S. Marine Corps.
+Therefore, it is advised that you check each and every one of these prerequisites and prepare well for the test to get enlisted in the U.S. Marine Corps.